bahrus/for-fetch/README.md

 ## Example 1 -- Simple html include [TODO]

-The following allows you to see future headlines in the mainstream media, today:
+The following allows us to see future headlines in the mainstream media, today:

 ```html
 <for-fetch